fastify/fastify/docs/Validation-and-Serialization.md

 As usual, this API is encapsulated.

 The shared schemas can be reused through the JSON Schema [**`$ref`**](https://tools.ietf.org/html/draft-handrews-json-schema-01#section-8) keyword.
-Here an overview on _how_ references to it:
+Here an overview on _how_ references work:

 + `myField: { $ref: '#foo'}` will search for field with `$id: '#foo'` inside the current schema
 + `myField: { $ref: '#/definitions/foo'}` will search for field `definitions.foo` inside the current schema